Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 How can I avoid getting sued if my book or article is about real people?

 As many defendants in civil cases will attest, this can be a tricky area to navigate.
 According to Alan Kaufman, it’s important to understand that “real people are protected in two ways.
-First are libel laws which protect from defamation.
+First are libel laws, which protect from defamation.
 Secondly, private individuals are protected by the laws of privacy.”
 If a book might be controversial, an author can always have it reviewed by legal counsel to assess their potential liability.

 What criteria have the courts historically used to define libel or defamation?

-Business attorney and author Helen Sedwick penned the Self-Publisher’s Legal Handbook in 2014, and she speaks in-depth to these issues.
-As she has written in a detailed post on her website, in order to prove libel, someone must prove that an author maliciously or negligently published a lie about someone who can be identified and which hurts their reputation.
+Business attorney and author Helen Sedwick penned the Self-Publisher’s Legal Handbook in 2014, and she speaks in-depth about these issues.
+As she has written in a detailed post on her website, in order to prove libel, someone must prove that an author maliciously or negligently published a lie about someone who can be identified and that hurts their reputation.
 If any of these qualifications are unmet, then it isn’t libel.
 For instance:

 If the author publishes something that is true, that’s not libel.